aleksdags/lets-play/docs/TryHackMe/Fixit.md

 ![](../screenshots/Fixit/Fixit_003.png)

-Ans: 6
+Answer: 6

 How many usernames are captured in the logs?

 ![](../screenshots/Fixit/Fixit_004.png)

-Ans: 28
+Answer: 28

 How many source IPs are captured in the logs?

 ![](../screenshots/Fixit/Fixit_005.png)

-Ans: 52
+Answer: 52

 Which configuration files were used to fix our problem?
 [Alphabetic order: File1, file2, file3]

-Ans: fields.conf, props.conf, transforms.conf
+Answer: fields.conf, props.conf, transforms.conf

 What are the TOP two countries the user Robert tried to access the domain from?
 [Answer in comma-separated and in Alphabetic Order][Format: Country1, Country2]